-The three filters can be taken out without any risk of contamination.
+The three filters can be pulled out without any risk of contamination.
 You’ve already seen how the pre-filters can be cleaned.
+Its similar to how it is in air conditioners.
 For the HEPA and the carbon filter, you should be cautious not to take them out too often.
 The carbon filter being rugged in texture can be made to stick on the HEPA filter frame via inbuilt Velcro tapes.
-The HEPA and the carbon filter held together with the Velcro tape, become one unit.
+The HEPA and the carbon filter held together with the Velcro tape, become one unit as shown below.

 I do not have anything peculiar to say for the size and dimensions of the Coway Airmega 150.
 Its a standard sized air purifier for small rooms, but yes it is not heavy at just 5.5 Kgs.
 The shape is also such that it can easily fit in corners.
 The air intake is from the front only and not from the sides.
 The grille on the top face is from where the purified air comes out.

 DIMENSIONS (W x D x H): 13.4 x 6.5 x 18.5 in

 In India, air purifier prices vary considerably with the time of the year.
 During highly polluted days like when stubble burns or winters set in, the prices may be hiked to cash upon the increased demand.
 At the moment, the price is the maximum that I have seen.
 Last year 2022, I have not seen the company inflating the prices at a whim, which is good.
 Anyways, expect the price to vary between ₹11,990 to ₹14,500 throughout the year.
 The country of origin as mentioned on Amazon website is China.
 The next higher model is the Coway Airmega 200 which is way pricier, don’t know why.
 It could be justifiable if it has larger filters, body and covers a larger area.
 But, nowhere in the product description is this thing clearly stated.